 • Automatic shut-off to preserve battery life

-• Measures your pet’s temperature rectally
+• This dog digital thermometer measures your pet’s temperature rectally

 Things to Consider